Montmorency/wolfdvd/README.md

 ```
     python import_imdb.py new_titles.pckl title_database.pckl
 ```

+This generates a new file with the title title_databse_$date.pckl.
+If this is copied to the wolfdvd/static/tits_protected.pckl the database is effectively updated.

+Development note The intention is to stop using pckl databases and migrate to the peewee database.

 Tex files for printing pdf lists of the library can be generated using:
 ```
    python import_list.py title_database.pckl
 ```

+The tex files are then compiled in the usual way.